 What you pay your staff members is impacted by a complex array of internal and external factors.
 What is equivalent pay in a similar nonprofit?
 Are for-profit jobs going to lure away the talent you need on your staff?
 How do concerns about equity and social justice impact your decisions?

 It is important to create compensation policies and procedures that ensure that various employees are treated fairly in your organization.
-It can be helpful to identify clear pathways for job progression where people can take on more responsibility and improve their pay.
+It can be helpful, too, to identify clear pathways for job progression where people can take on more responsibility and improve their pay.

 Keeping salaries competitive is a challenge for nonprofits.
 In general, salary levels are the highest for government employees.
-Nonprofits employees working in higher education, health care and research organizations are also at the top of the salary curve.
-Business salaries come next, with some variation between large and small businesses and then pay in community-based nonprofit come in at the bottom.
+Nonprofits employees working in higher education, health care, and research organizations are also at the top of the salary curve.
+Business salaries come next, with some variation between large and small businesses, and then pay at community-based nonprofits comes in at the bottom.

 All-sector salary information is fairly available on the web.
-In many states there are organizations that survey wages and benefits in the state.
+In many states, there are organizations that survey wages and benefits in that state.
 Some of these surveys are for all employees and others are specific to the nonprofit sector.
-Some of the nonprofit specific surveys cover benefits as well as salary level
+Some of the nonprofit-specific surveys cover benefits as well as salary level.

-- 2017 Nonprofit Organizations Salary and Benefits Report (Nonprofit Times)
+- Nonprofit Organizations Salary and Benefits Reports (The Nonprofit Times)

-- state specific salary and benefits reports (produced by state associations of nonprofits in conjunction with Columbia Books)
+- state specific salary and benefits reports (produced by state associations of nonprofits in conjunction with Columbia Books & Information Services)

-- National nonprofit salary and benefits report (Columbia Books)
+- National and job-specific nonprofit salary and benefits reports are also available (Columbia Books & Information Services)

 Employee Benefits and Employer Requirements under Health Care Reform